swdavies7/git-remote-code-along/README.md

-This is the first time I am doing this.
+This is the second time I am doing this.